 There was no such thing as a bad Livermore winery based on my experience but of course, depending on what you enjoy when it comes to wine there will be preferences.

-My two favourite Livermore wineries were McGrail Vineyards and Darcie Kent Vineyards.
-McGrail Vineyards was wonderfully friendly and the winery has stunning views over Livermore Valley.
 The winery itself is also very picturesque.
 I was driving when I visited McGrail Vineyards which was such a shame as I wanted to stay all day!

 McGrail Winery was very relaxed.
 I particularly loved their chardonnay and wow their reds!!!
 It was easy to understand how McGrail Vineyards won Cabernet Sauvignon of the year in the USA in 2018!